-- Something that has happened or failed to happen in the school, then contact the Head of School/ Headteacher; - School staff (except the Head of School/Headteacher) should be made to the Head of School/Headteacher, via the school. - The actions of the Head of School/ Headteacher, then contact the Synergy Central Team, via admin@seteducation.org.uk - A local governor or Trustee should be made to the Chair of Trustees, via admin@seteducation.org.uk - The actions of the Chair of Trustees then contact the Chief Executive Officer, via admin@seteducation.org.uk - Complaints against Synergy Education Trust, it's policies or practices or an issue with a member of the Synergy central team should be made to the Chief Operating Officer, via admin@seteducation.org.uk - Complaints about our fulfilment of Early Years requirements should be made in writing to the Trust via the Head of School/Headteacher.
+- Something that has happened or failed to happen in the school, then contact the Head; - School staff (except the Head) should be made to the Head of School/Head, via the school. - The actions of the Head, then contact the Chair of Governors, via the school - A local governor or Trustee should be made to the Chair of Trustees, via admin@seteducation.org.uk - The actions of the Chair of Trustees then contact the Chief Executive Officer, via admin@seteducation.org.uk

+- Complaints against Synergy Education Trust, it's policies or practices or an issue with a member of the Synergy central team should be made to the Chief Operating Officer, via admin@seteducation.org.uk - Complaints about our fulfilment of Early Years requirements should be made in writing to the Trust via the Head.
 We will investigate all written complaints relating to the trust's fulfilment of the Early Years Foundation Stage requirements, and notify the complainant of the outcome within 28 days of receiving the complaint.
 Schools will keep a record of the complaint and make this available to Ofsted on request.